 - As at 31 March 2020, Enfield had 21 voluntary aided Schools (17 Primary; 4 Secondary) and 1 Secondary Foundation School.
 The Council has formed a judgement that it does not control the economic benefits which flow from these properties.
 Regarding voluntary aided Schools, this judgement was based on correspondence from the Diocese in which they attest their legal ownership and control of school property assets.
-Foundation schools also own and control their property and the assets are included within their Trust accounts, therefore the Council does not recognise voluntary aided and foundation school property as assets on its Balance Sheet. - Land assets held in connection with the Meridian Water regeneration project are non-current assets owned by the Council.
+Foundation school Trusts also own and control the property of the Schools they manage and the assets are included within their Trust accounts, therefore the Council does not recognise voluntary aided and foundation school property as assets on its Balance Sheet. - Land assets held in connection with the Meridian Water regeneration project are non-current assets owned by the Council.
 At the reporting date the assets were not used to deliver services and did not meet the criteria for Assets under Construction.
 Consequently, they have been classified as Surplus Assets in accordance with the Code.
-The value of these land assets at 31 March 2020 is £190.0m and have been valued at market value, on the basis of 'highest and best use'.
+The value of these land assets at 31 March 2020 is £200.0m and have been valued at market value, on the basis of 'highest and best use', which is industrial.
+When the sites have received both detailed planning consent and a development agreement, the valuation basis would be calculated on a residential basis, as the reader of the Accounts could be confident that the site would be developed for residential purposes.